AppBlade/SDK-PhoneGap-Plugin/README.md

  * Xcode Version 5 or above
  * Eclipse Platform Version 4.3.2 with Android Development Kit 22.6.2 or above

-If you support plugman for your plugins

- * Plugman version 0.20.2

-## Plugman Installation (iOS only)

-AppBlade is plugman compatible for iOS (not Android, but [we're working on that](https://github.com/AppBlade/SDK-PhoneGap-Plugin/issues/12).)

-      plugman install --platform ios --plugin Your-Path-To-The-AppBlade-PhoneGap-Plugin/ --project Your-Project/platforms/ios/

 ##Manual Installation - iOS

 1. Copy `AppBlade.js` into your `www/js` directory.